 If you are getting ESA (IR) and HB/LHA during ‘term-time’ you must write to your JCP and HB offices to ask them to reassess your claim for the ‘summer period’, see sample letter 2.
 You should write your letter the week before the last full week of June so that you get paid full ESA (IR) and HB/LHA over the ‘summer period’.

 You will then need to write to both your JCP and HB offices at the beginning of September to explain that you will be receiving Student Finance again, see sample letter 3.
 Include a copy of your Student Finance notification for the new academic year, if this has been assessed.

 Your ESA (IR) and HB/LHA should then be reduced to the ‘term-time’ amounts from the beginning of September.
 You won’t get your Student Finance until the start of the academic year, about three weeks later.
 The difference between your ‘summer period’ and ‘term time’ ESA (IR) and HB/LHA amounts can normally be paid by the Financial Assistance Fund for these three weeks (See earlier section of this guide).

 Final year students

 Your Student Finance will not be counted as income after the official end date of your final academic year.
 If you have an ongoing claim for ESA (IR) you will normally be entitled to full ESA (IR) and HB/LHA once the official course end date has passed.
-You will need to provide your JCP and HB/LHA offices with written notification of your change of circumstances or submit new claim forms.
+You will need to provide your JCP and HB/LHA offices with written notification of your change of circumstances.
 You should provide a letter from the Student Enquiries Centre, ground floor, Queens’ Building, to confirm the end date of your final academic year.